mikewest/internetdrafts/a-rose-by-any-other-name/draft.md

 IPv6 loopback addresses are defined in Section 3 of {{RFC5156}} as `::1/128`.

-# Recommendations

-This document updates Section 6.3 of {{RFC6761}} in the following ways:

-1. Item #3 is changed to read as follows:
+# The "localhost."
+Special-Use Domain Name

+The domain `localhost.`, and any names falling within `.localhost.`, are known as "localhost names", and are special in the following ways:

+1. Users are free to use localhost names as they would any other domain names.
+    Users may assume that IPv4 and IPv6 address queries for localhost names will always resolve to the respective IP loopback address.

+2. Application software MAY recognize localhost names as special, or MAY pass them to name resolution APIs as they would for other domain names.

+    Application software MUST NOT use a searchlist to resolve a localhost name.
+    That is, even if DHCP's domain search option {{RFC3397}} is used to specify a searchlist of `example.com` for a given network, the name `localhost` will not be resolved as `localhost.example.com`, and `subdomain.localhost` will not be resolved as `subdomain.localhost.example.com`.

-    Name resolution APIs and libraries MUST recognize localhost names as special, and MUST always return an IP loopback address for address queries and negative responses for all other query types.
+3. Name resolution APIs and libraries MUST recognize localhost names as special, and MUST always return an appropriate IP loopback address for IPv4 and IPv6 address queries and negative responses for all other query types.
 Name resolution APIs MUST NOT send queries for localhost names to their configured caching DNS server(s).

-    Note that any loopback address is acceptable: `subdomain.localhost` could resolve to `127.0.0.1`, `127.0.0.2`, `127.127.127.127`, etc.

-2. Item #4 is changed to read as follows:

-    Caching DNS servers MUST recognize localhost names as special, and MUST NOT attempt to look up NS records for them, or otherwise query authoritative DNS servers in an attempt to resolve localhost names.
-Instead, caching DNS servers MUST generate an immediate negative response.

-3. Item #5 is changed to replace "SHOULD" with "MUST":
+    Name resolution APIs and libraries MUST NOT use a searchlist to resolve a localhost name.

+4. Caching DNS servers MUST respond to queries for localhost names with NXDOMAIN.

-    Authoritative DNS servers MUST recognize localhost names as special and handle them as described above for caching DNS servers.
+5. Authoritative DNS servers MUST respond to queries for localhost names with NXDOMAIN.

-4. Item #7 is changed to remove "probably" from the last sentence:
+6. DNS server operators SHOULD be aware that the effective RDATA for localhost names is defined by protocol specification and cannot be modified by local configuration.

-    DNS Registries/Registrars MUST NOT grant requests to register localhost names in the normal way to any person or entity.
+7. DNS Registries/Registrars MUST NOT grant requests to register localhost names in the normal way to any person or entity.
 Localhost names are defined by protocol specification and fall outside the set of names available for allocation by registries/registrars.
 Attempting to allocate a localhost name as if it were a normal DNS domain name will not work as desired, for reasons 2, 3, 4, and 5 above.

-5. Item #8 is added to the list, reading as follows:

-    Name resolution APIs, libraries, and application software MUST NOT use a searchlist to resolve a localhost name.
-That is, even if DHCP's domain search option {{RFC3397}} is used to specify a searchlist of `example.com` for a given network, the name `localhost` will not be resolved as `localhost.example.com`, and `subdomain.localhost` will not be resolved as `subdomain.localhost.example.com`.
+# IANA Considerations

+The `localhost.` registration in the registry of Special-Use Domain Names
+{{RFC6761}} is updated to reference this document.

 # Implementation Considerations

+## Security Decisions

+If application software wishes to make security decisions based upon the fact that localhost names resolve to loopback addresses (e.g. if it wishes to ensure that a context meets the requirements laid out in {{SECURE-CONTEXTS}}), then it SHOULD avoid relying upon name resolution APIs, instead performing the resolution itself.
+If it chooses to rely on name resolution APIs, it MUST verify that the resulting IP address is a loopback address before making a decision about its security properties.

 ## Non-DNS usage of localhost names